Larx-007/my-wish-list/README.md

 # my-wish-list

-## A wish list of projects & ideas that I want to explore and keep track of.
+## A wish list of projects & ideas that I want to explore and keep track of as an independent AI researcher.

 ### Alpha trends to be apart of
 1. **Mechanistic Interpretability:** Would be fun to be a neurosurgeon for LLMs.